 Las Menas was developed and run initially by a Belgian company called 'Compagnie des Mines et Chemins de Fer Bacarès - Alméria', the drilling and testing being done by 'W.H.
 Müller et Cíe'.
 'W.H.
 Müller' actually took over the mines in 1915.
 It sold the Las Menas concessions to the Scottish company 'Cabarga San Miguel' and later, in 1925, formed an association with it to create 'Sociedad Minera Cabarga San Miguel'.
 In the 1950s, this company invested a huge amount of money, effectively building a whole mining village, as well as an 8km cableway and a huge hopper/loader in Los Canos.
 The cable from Las Menas to Los Canos was manufactured by W.H.
 Müller y Cía and built by Adolfo Bleichert y Cía of Leipzig.
 It transported 1,200 tons per day.
 It comprised 103 columns and 8km length.
-The loader in Las Menas had a capacity of 8,000 tonnes and had tunnels beneath the hopper for the purpose of loading the buckets which went down to Los Canos.
+The loader in Las Menas had a capacity of 8,000 tons and had tunnels beneath the hopper for the purpose of loading the trains which went down to El Horrnillo.
 This loader also had tensioners as did the intermediate station to keep the cable taut.
 The loader was loaded via a chute whereby ore from different mines was discharged into the hopper.
 The ore was then loaded onto wagons via a system of tunnels and conduits.
 See all images.

 Click on the map to see each building